v-kulikov1/histonedb_Vladimir/CURATED_SET/README.md

 - Organism - NCBI human readable taxonomy name.
 - Taxonomy_group - this is usually taxonomy class if available or higher order rank if not.
 We adhere to NCBI current taxnomy name E.g. Mammalia, Magnoliopsida, etc.
 - Info - information about this particular sequence - including its function and references to literature as [PMID].
+- references - PMIDs of papers where info about this sequence can be found.
 - Sequence - sequence as a string if no NCBI accession is available.

 ### Special cases